Stew Peters: Promotion of white supremacist and antisemitic rhetoric

 Peters has promoted many white supremacist and antisemitic conspiracy theories and talking points.
 He has referred to Judaism as a "death cult built on the blood of murdered babies".
 He claimed that the Titan submersible implosion was intentionally caused by the Federal Reserve to prevent investigations into the Titanic, and agreed with a guest who blamed the Rothschild family and claimed they control the Federal Reserve.
 He has repeatedly promoted the white genocide and Great Replacement conspiracy theories.
 Peters has also denied or downplayed the Holocaust.
-During a show in early 2024, he stated: “The gas chambers, the crematoriums, so often discussed—they were destroyed at the end of World War II if they were ever there in the first place,”.
-He also doubted the number of Jews murdered in the Holocaust.
+During a show in early 2024, he stated: "The gas chambers, the crematoriums, so often discussed—they were destroyed at the end of World War II if they were ever there in the first place."
+He also cast doubt on the number of Jews murdered in the Holocaust.

+Peters frequently rants about the "Jewish lobby/mafia" and Talmud on social media, claiming it promotes "sick gender ideology" and condones pedophilia.

 He has falsely claimed that Black people are genetically prone to committing crime, and has referred to Somali refugees in Minnesota as "double-digit IQ savages" who are "conquering" the state by "replacing" its flag, referencing perceived similarities to the flag of Jubaland.
 Peters has hosted noted white supremacists and antisemites such as Nick Fuentes, Peter Brimelow, and Steven Anderson on his show.
+Brimelow is the founder of the alt-right website VDARE, which Peters recommended his followers read, calling its writers "brilliant."